 The LINE screw terminals for the new GFCI outlet were connected to the same wires that supplied power to the old outlet.
 The wires from the new Wiremold ceiling outlet got connected to the LOAD terminals on the GFCI.
 The new switches were connected just like the old switches.

 I surmise that the rusted screws on the side of the outlet above was a result of these devices being mounted inside of an un-insulated outside wall.
 There didn’t appear to be any water infiltration.

 The three gang extension box base ring is attached to the existing wall box using 6/32 screws.
 After installing the base plate it is possible to begin the wiremold installation.
 The Wiremold 500 slips onto the short tongue on the base plate.

 Note the ground wire pigtail under the green screw.
 It is not easy to see, but it is connected to the bunch of ground wires first, then wraps around the green screw and has enough slack left over to connect to the GFCI.

 A big blue wire connector was needed to tightly connect all of the ground wires together.

 The internal elbow is added to one end of the metal raceway and put into place.
-After the elbow is secured a piece of raceway can be inserted at the other end.
+After the elbow is secured using deck screws because of their flat head, a piece of 500 raceway can be inserted at the other end.

-The short tongues on the back plate above are a good solid connection after being inserted into the Wiremold.
-This box is attached to the ceiling using two toggle bolts.
+The short tongues on the base above are a good solid connection after being inserted into the Wiremold.
+The above outlet box base was attached to the ceiling using two toggle bolts.

-It is important to get rid of the metal burrs after cutting Wiremold.
+The Wiremold factory recommends that you cut #500 using a hack saw with 32 teeth per inch.
+This will reduce the size of the burrs on the cut pieces.
+It is important to get rid of the metal burrs (Indicated by the green arrows above) after cutting Wiremold.
 The inside burrs can nick the insulation and the outer burrs can interfere with the Wiremold connecting to a box or fitting.